 Why choose us?

-Disabling fatigue is common after infections (as in Long-COVID) or in long-term conditions (cancer, inflammatory bowel disease, etc).
-Chronic Fatigue Syndrome or myalgic encephalomylopathy is also relatively common in children, affecting at least 1% of teenagers.
+Disabling fatigue is common after infections (as in Post COVID-19 Syndrome) or in long-term conditions (cancer, inflammatory bowel disease, etc).
+Chronic Fatigue Syndrome or Myalgic Encephalomylopathy (ME/CFS) is also relatively common in children, affecting at least 1% of teenagers.
 ME/CFS is probably the largest cause of long-term absence from school.
-Despite this, there are very few teams in the UK who specialise in seeing children with long-term disabling fatigue, and even fewer who are able to see severely affected children in their home.
+Despite this, there are very few teams in the UK who specialise in seeing children with long-term disabling fatigue.
 We offer specialist individualised treatment tailored for children, adolescents and their families.

 Clinical Experts

-Professor Crawley and her team see over 450 children with Chronic Fatigue a year and provide a specialist service for the assessment, diagnosis and treatment of any child or young person who has Chronic Fatigue and needs help.
+Our team sees over 500 children with chronic fatigue each year and provide a specialist service for the assessment, diagnosis and management for any child or young person who has chronic fatigue and needs help.

 We have particular expertise in helping and supporting children who are severely affected, as well as children whose case may be complicated by more than one problem.
-The outlook for children with Chronic Fatigue who access appropriate treatment is excellent, with most making a good or complete recovery.
-We therefore aim for recovery.
+Following the COVID-19 pandemic we have developed expertise in managing Post COVID-19 Syndrome and we welcome referrals for children and young people that have fatigue as part of their presentation.

 Evidence Based Treatment